ocean-next/EUROSEA/README.md

 - Fields available at native resolution (1/60º, hourly)
 - Fields also available at downgraded resolution (1/20º, daily)
 - +(NEMO mask,mesh files to describe the model grid)
-- as of today this data is available upon request, contact us or the [MEOM group @IGE](https://meom-group.github.io/).!
+- as of today this data is available upon request, contact us or the [MEOM group@IGE, Grenoble](https://meom-group.github.io/).

 **Pseudo-obs  generated from the above model outputs and for the 2 subregions:**